segmentio/segment-docs/src/connections/reverse-etl/reverse-etl-source-setup-guides/bigquery-setup.md

 20. Click **Test Connection** to test to see if the connection works.
 If the connection fails, make sure you have the right permissions and credentials and try again.
 6. Click **Add source** if the test connection is successful.

-Once you've added BigQuery as a source, you can [add a model](/docs/connections/reverse-etl#step-2-add-a-model).
+After you've added BigQuery as a source, you can [add a model](/docs/connections/reverse-etl#step-2-add-a-model).

 ## Constructing your own role or policy
 When you construct your own role or policy, Segment needs the following permissions: